 - Overall, the Project remains on track with the construction and development time-line schedule for gold production in the second half of 2013.
-Approximately 75% of the Project has been completed to date. - All major contract items have been finalized and signed or are in the process of being finalized. - An optimized mine production plan has been completed which shows approximately 100,000 ounces of gold production on an annual basis, scheduled to commence in the second half of 2013.
-The process plant start-up is scheduled for late Q2 2013 - early Q3 2013. - Two new reverse circulation drill rigs dedicated for ore-control and short-term mine planning have been commissioned and are in operation in the pit.

-- Waste removal is progressing as planned and material is currently being stockpiled for the start-up of the process plant in the second half of this year. - The tailings dam and tailings impoundment area construction is progressing, along with the lining of the impoundment area and is expected to be ready to receive water from the draining of the pre-existing old open pits during the second quarter. - All major equipment and ancillary material for the crusher systems and process plant are either on site or being delivered and being erected as per the schedule. - The assay laboratory is on site and is being readied for operations. - The upgrade of the power line to the Project has been delayed as a result of a change made by the state power company for the inclusion of two-high voltage circuit breakers at the main substation that will take approximately 6 months to manufacture and install.
+Approximately 85% of the gold production line has been completed to date. - The open pit mine is currently operating at full design capacity with approximately 2.0 million tonnes of material being mined on a monthly basis and ore being stockpiled for start-up. - The crushing system has been commissioned to full capacity and bedding of the fine ore silo is in process. - The tailing impoundment area is essentially complete with fresh water being stored in it for the process plant. - The wet commissioning and start-up of the process plant as well as the ADR plant is expected to take place in August.
+With the final wet commissioning of the process plant, the Project will be ready to commence gold production which is still targeted for the third quarter, ramping up to the planned capacity of 7,000 tpd early in the fourth quarter of 2013. - The upgrade of the power line to the Project has been delayed as a result of a change made by the state power company for the inclusion of two high voltage circuit breakers at the main substation that will take approximately 6 months to manufacture and install.
 The Project was initially planned to start up with combined electrical power and diesel generators for the first year of operation until the required power transmission was made available.
-This change to the substation is not expected to impact the start-up of the operations as the Corporation intends to acquire three extra diesel generators that will be brought onto site to accommodate the extra power requirement needed until the full electrical power transmission is available in mid-2014.
-The extra cost of the diesel generators will be an operating cost to the project during the initial production period and is expected to be less than 15% to the overall operating cost. - Civil works for the erection of the structural steel and installation of the 9,000 tpd crushing and grinding line equipment is progressing well.
+This change to the substation is not expected to impact the start-up of the operations as the Corporation has acquired three additional diesel generators which are now on site in order to provide the extra power needed until the full electrical power transmission is available in 2014.
+The extra cost of the diesel generators will be an operating cost to the project during the initial production period and is currently expected to be less than 15% to the overall operating cost.